-- Flip Buttons – switches the meaning of the left and the right mouse buttons.
-This is for example for left-handed people.
+- Swap Buttons – switches the meaning of the left and the right mouse buttons.
+This is, for example, for left-handed people.

 - Highlight Field – this is a purely visual option.
 It highlights a field over which the mouse cursor is currently being held.

-- Night Mode – this also is a purely visual option, which makes the theme of the game darker and the color contrast lower so that your eyes don’t get tired of looking at the bright screen.
+- Night Mode – this also is a purely visual option, which makes the game theme darker and the color contrast lower so that your eyes don’t get tired of looking at the bright screen.

-- Fullscreen – this allows you to switch the browser to the full screen mode.
+- Fullscreen – allows you to switch the browser to full-screen mode.

 - Skin – allows you to choose how you want your game to be displayed.
 You can choose between the default classic style, classic black and white style, Windows 7 style, and Linux style.

 Request Hint – this is simply cheating.
-The game tells you what your next move is supposed to be: either which field to uncover or which field to flag.
-A hint only shows moves that can be deduced using logic and it will not work if the player is forced to make a guess.
+The game tells you what your next move should be: either which field to uncover or which to flag.
+A hint only shows moves that can be deduced using logic, and it will not work if the player is forced to make a guess.
 Hence, this function is guaranteed to work only if the player plays using the “Pure Intellect” game mode.
-Also, if the player made a mistake on the board, for example by placing a flag incorrectly, the hint may be incorrect as well.
-Hints always assume that the game so far has been played without any mistakes.
+Also, if the player made a mistake on the board, for example, by placing a flag incorrectly, the hint may be incorrect as well.
+Hints always assume that the game has been played without mistakes.

 You can cheat even harder if you hover a mouse cursor over a covered field and press the 'c' key on the keyboard.
 This will flag the field if it hides a mine or will uncover it if there is no mine hidden there.
 We do not recommend that you use this feature.
 Only if you get really frustrated.

 Edit Board – you can create your own Minesweeper boards by placing mines wherever you like.
-You can then play your custom boards or save them and share them with other people so that they can play them.
-Try to come up with the hardest or weirdest board possible and make your friends solve it!
+You can then play your custom boards or save them and share them with others so they can play them.
+Try to create the hardest or weirdest board possible and make your friends solve it!

-Statistics – here your game stats are displayed: how many times you played, how many times you won, what is your total playing time and so on.
+Statistics – here, your game stats are displayed: how many times you played, how many times you won, your total playing time, and so on.

 Saved Games – after you finish a game, either by winning or by losing, two small buttons appear below the game board.
-“Play” button lets you watch the replay of your most recent game.
-“Save” button saves your gameplay so that it can be watched in the future.
-Under “Your Saved Games” you can find all games saved in this manner: just click “Replay” to watch them.
-There are only 10 slots available for saved games so you may quickly run out of them.
-To avoid running out of save slots, games that are no longer interesting can be deleted with the “Delete” button.
+The “Play” button lets you watch the replay of your most recent game.
+The “Save” button saves your gameplay so that you can watch it in the future.
+Under “Your Saved Games,” you can find all games saved in this manner: just click “Replay” to watch them.
+There are only 10 slots available for saved games, so you may quickly run out of them.
+To avoid running out of saving slots, games that are no longer interesting can be deleted with the “Delete” button.

 Other Languages – choose the language in which you want the game to be displayed.
-There are fifteen languages available: Danish, German, English, Spanish, French, Italian, Dutch, Japanese, Norwegian, Polish, Portuguese, Romanian, Russian, Finnish, and Swedish.
+Fifteen languages are available: Danish, German, English, Spanish, French, Italian, Dutch, Japanese, Norwegian, Polish, Portuguese, Romanian, Russian, Finnish, and Swedish.

-Other Games – here you can find other casual games that may be interesting to you.
+Other Games – here, you can find other casual games that may interest you.

-Factory Settings – selecting this menu item will delete all game data stored on your device.
-All your settings, saved games, and other data will be lost and you will see the game as if you were entering the website for the first time.
+Factory Settings – by selecting this menu item, you will delete all game data stored on your device.
+All your settings, saved games, and other data will be lost, and you will see the game as if you were entering the website for the first time.
 This should be used if the game behaves strangely and you suspect that game data may have become corrupted.

 Help – opens this page.

 Step 1.
-At the beginning we see a Minesweeper board filled with covered fields (squares).
+We start with a Minesweeper board filled with covered fields (squares).
 Let us open up the first field by left-clicking on it.
 You can choose any field you like.
 For this tutorial, let us choose the field with a blue circle around it.

 Step 2.
-A large area of multiple fields has been uncovered.
-Some of the fields are empty and some have numbers in them.
+A large area with multiple fields has been uncovered.
+Some of the fields are empty, and some have numbers in them.
 The numbers indicate how many mines are close to a particular field.
 For example, let us consider the field with a blue circle around it.
 Its number is one.
 This means that there is only one mine in the neighboring fields.
-We can see that all the fields around have been uncovered and they are either empty or have a 1 in them, except for the one touching the upper-right corner of the field with a blue circle.
-Now we know, that there is only one mine and only one covered field that can hide this mine.
-Let us place a flag on this covered field by clicking it with a right mouse button.
+We can see that all the fields around have been uncovered and are either empty or have a 1 in them, except for the one touching the top-right corner of the field with a blue circle.
+It means that this area has only one mine and one covered field that can hide this mine.
+Let us place a flag on this covered field by clicking it with the right mouse button.

 Step 3.
 Now we can repeat this trick.
-Let us find all fields with a number 1, which have only one covered field around them.
+Let us find all fields with a number 1, with only one covered field around them.
 These 1s have been marked with blue circles.
-Let us place flags on the covered fields next to these 1s.
+Let us place flags on the covered fields next to the marked 1s.

 Step 4.
 Now we have to change our strategy a little bit.
 Let us have a look at the two fields marked with blue circles.
-Notice that both of them have a 1 inside and both of them already have a flag nearby.
+Notice that both of them have a 1 inside and already have a flag in the neighboring area.
 This means that there should be no mines in the remaining adjacent fields.
 For the encircled field on the right, there is only one adjacent covered field, the one towards the top-right diagonal.
 Let us left-click on it to uncover it.
-For the encircled field on the left, there are four covered fields: one to the top, and the three to the left, including diagonally up and down.
+For the encircled field on the left, there are four covered fields: one to the top and the other three to the left, including diagonally up and down.
 Let us click on all four of them with the left mouse button to uncover them.

 Step 5.
 Now that new numbers have been uncovered, we can keep looking for the fields containing mines.
 First, we can use the same trick we used before.
-In the lower blue circle, there is a 1 with only one covered field in its neighborhood.
+In the lower blue circle, there is a 1 with only one neighboring covered field.
 Let us mark this covered field with a flag.
-Now let us take a look at the 2 in the blue circle above.
-Number 2 indicates that there are two mines nearby.
+Now let us look at the 2 in the blue circle above.
+Number 2 indicates that there are two mines around it.
 One of them, located below, has already been found and is marked with a flag.
-So, there must be one more mine somewhere close to this 2.
-We can see that there is only one covered field remaining nearby.
-This covered field is in the bottom-left direction relative to the 2.
-We know that there must be a mine there, so we can right-click this field to place a flag on it.
+So, there must be one more mine touching this 2.
+We can see that there is only one covered field remaining around our blue circled 2.
+This covered field touches the bottom-left corner of the 2.
+We know it must have a mine, so we can right-click this field to place a flag.

 Step 6.
 The game can be divided into cycles of planting flags and uncovering fields with numbers.
 Last time we planted two flags, so now it is time to uncover some fields.
 We are looking for the numbers that already have enough mines around them.
-At the bottom of the game board, we can see two 1s that already have one mine close to them.
+At the bottom of the game board, we can see two 1s that already have one mine in the neighboring area.
 This indicates that all four fields next to these 1s can be uncovered by left-clicking on them.
-Above, we can see a 3 which already has three mines around it.
-It also has one covered field nearby, in the top-left direction.
-This covered field cannot contain mine, because all mines in this area have already been found.
+Above, we can see a 3, which already has three mines around it.
+It also has one covered field touching its top-left corner.
+This covered field cannot contain a mine because all mines in this area have already been found.
 Therefore, we can left-click on this covered field to uncover it.

 Step 7.
 Now we go back to planting the flags.
 We see a 1 with only one covered field around it.
 We also see a 2 with one mine and one covered field around it.
 These two covered fields can be flagged by right-clicking on them.

 Step 8.
 Now we go back to uncovering fields.
 Let us focus on the 3 in the blue circle.
 Notice that there are already three mines around it.
 Thus, there should be no mines in the remaining surrounding covered fields.
-There are two such fields: on to the left and one towards up and left.
+There are two of them: one to the left and one up and left.
 We can safely uncover these fields by clicking on them with the left mouse button.

 Step 9.
 Let us focus on the 2 marked with a blue circle.
-There should be two mines near it, one of which has already been found.
-The other one must reside in the only remaining covered field which is above.
-Notice also that the mine counter in the top-left corner of the game board indicates '001' which means that only one mine remains to be found.
+There should be two mines around it, one of which has already been found.
+The other one must reside in the only remaining covered field above.
+Notice that the mine counter in the top-left corner of the game board indicates '001', which means that only one mine remains to be found.
 And we just found it.
 As we flag the field above the 2 in a blue circle, the counter changes from '001' to '000'.
 We have found all of the mines!

 Step 10.
-However, the game is not won yet.
-The game rules say that in order to win, you are not required to plant 10 flags but to uncover all fields that do not contain mines.
-The only remaining field is the one in the upper-left corner, marked with a blue circle.
-This field cannot contain a mine, because we have already found all mines.
+However, the game has yet to be won.
+The game rules say that you must uncover all fields that do not contain mines to win.
+The only remaining field is the one in the top-left corner, marked with a blue circle.
+This field cannot hold a mine because we have already found all the mines.
 Let us then click on it with the left mouse button.

 Step 11.
 Hurray!
-We have won.
+We won!
 It took us 174 seconds to solve this game.
 You can see the number of seconds in the top-right corner of the game board.